 The Governance Committee was initially established July 24, 2007 through Resolution 07-07.
-Chapter 506 of the Laws of 2009 amended subdivision 7 of Section 2824 of the Public Authorities Law to require the Governance Committee to be comprised of not less than three independent members.
+Chapter 506 of the Laws of 2009 amended subdivision 7 of Section 2824 of the Public Authorities Law to require the Governance Committee to be composed of not less than three independent members.
 Additionally these independent members must constitute a majority of the Committee.
 The LGAC Board of Directors, through Resolution 2010-05 revised the membership of the Governance Committee to meet this requirement.

 Members of LGAC's Governance Committee as of March 31, 2012 were Kevin Murray and Marc Shaw.
-At March 31, 2012, there was one vacancy on the Governance Committee.
+At March 31, 2013, there was one vacancy on the Governance Committee.

-New York Local Government Assistance Corporation Board and Committee Meetings Convened During Fiscal Year 2011-12
+NEW YORK LOCAL GOVERNMENT ASSISTANCE CORPORATION Board of Directors and Committee Meetings Convened During Fiscal Year 2012-13